Quagga/quagga/HACKING.md

 Governance {#sec:governance}
 ==========

-The governance of Quagga is currently in flux.
+Quagga is a Sociocracy, as it has been since its earliest days.

 Quagga was forked from GNU Zebra by Paul Jakma, who holds the domain name.
-Governance was soon devolved to a collective group, the maintainers.
+Governance was soon devolved to a collective group, the maintainers, consisting of those who regularly contributed and reviewed code.
+The details can easily be changed.

-Governance at this moment is again fully in the hands of Paul Jakma, to be recast.
+You are free to use reason to _persuade_ others to adopt some alternative.
+If, after that, you truly can not abide by what is mutually agreeable, you are asked to do the honourable thing: take your copy of the code, make your apologies, and be on your way with good grace.

+Those who repeatedly violate the [Code of Conduct](#sec:codeconduct) will be asked to leave.

 Holding of project assets
 -------------------------